souldern/souldern.github.io/home/announcements/chapel-closure-warning.md

 ---
 date: 2018-11-18
-title: Souldern Chapel: Brink of Closure
+title: "Souldern Chapel: Brink of Closure"
 ---

 # SOULDERN CHAPEL IS ON THE BRINK OF CLOSURE